yofti/sdc-kubernetes/README.md

 Some lowlights and TODOs:

+- **Remove clear text passwords from configMap** Switch to Kubernetes secret.
+Easy to do.
+Need backend help.
+They need to request for a different variable from configMap.
+P.S.
+Look in the install.sh under the lab directory to see how secrets are configured for Google CloudSQL.
 - **Redis cluster support**
 	File a feature request for dev to support clustered redis.
 Seems like an easy code fix.
 We can get rid of the master/slave redis setup and go for a full cluster
 - **Support Galera Active/Active**